The Factors That Cause Car Accidents: Roadway Obstacles

-No single car accident is the same as the next—however, there are a few common predictors when it comes to road wrecks.
+No single car accident is the same as the next—however, there are a few common factors that cause car accidents and road wrecks.
 From weather conditions to negligent drivers, the list of possible culprits goes on and on.

 One potential cause for a car accident that most drivers overlook is the roadway itself.
 In a legal dispute over compensation for losses suffered due to an accident, the entity responsible for the roadway can be liable for any harm caused.
 Here are a few roadway conditions that may contribute to an accident.

 Obstacles on the road—like large potholes left untended or misplaced construction barriers—can directly affect a driver’s ability to stay safely in their lane.
 By themselves, potholes can create numerous problems.
 In extreme cases, when your tires directly strike a pothole, your suspension and drivetrain can be immediately damaged or your tires may even be punctured.
 One of these factors alone is enough to make a driver lose control of their vehicle.

 Unfortunately these issues are all too common, particularly on outdated roadways.
 A poorly designed roadway can lead you into immediate, unnecessary harm.
 Most times poor traffic control takes the shape of one high-speed highway which puts pedestrians and merging drivers in harm’s way.
 In these instances, roadway engineers have failed to put the necessary mechanisms in place to control the speed and flow of traffic, such as appropriate speed limits, speed bumps, and stop lights.